 Water management is one of the key approaches to enhance the durability of PEMFC.
 Therefore, it is necessary to identify the internal water state of the PEMFC accurately and quickly and control it within a reasonable range.
 The current paper verifies simulation, experiment and the simplified mechanism model of PEM containing water in ionomer, liquid water and water vapor.
 Based on the simulation, the internal water state trend of the PEMFC was analyzed and can accurately estimate the water state inside PEMFC, contributing to the advancement of PEMFC technology and its wide application in the automotive field.
 Thus, the work can be considered relevant to the area, so, I recommend the publication to the Energy Conversion and Management after minor revision: Comments 1) Page 5, Information about reason of choosing certain measurement noise and process noise are missing and needs corresponding literature.

 Reply: We believed the reviewer was pointing out the missing literature in section 5 rather than page 5.
 In response to the reviewer’s observation noted on section 5 concerning the justification for the selection of specific measurement noise and process noise parameters, we have referenced the work of Bao et al. (C. Bao, M. Ouyang, B. Yi.
 Modeling and control of air stream and hydrogen flow with recirculation in a PEM fuel cell system—I. Control-oriented modeling.
 Int J Hydrogen Energy 2006; 31: 1879-96.
 And Bao, W.G.
 Bessler.
 Two-dimensional modeling of a polymer electrolyte membrane fuel cell with long flow channel.
 Part I. Model development.
 J Power Sources 2015; 275: 922-34.
 And C. Bao, W.G.
 Bessler.
 Two-dimensional modeling of a polymer electrolyte membrane fuel cell with long flow channel.
 Part II.
 Physics-based electrochemical impedance analysis).
 Bao’s research provides a comprehensive analysis of noise characteristics in similar experimental setups and offers empirical data, in “Modeling and control … Vol 1”, the author introduces variance of impedance to better simulate the real world environment, in “Two-dimensional modeling…”, the author uses another variance on processing to simulate the natural process noise in real world systems.
-We consider these two methods are critical to our research and use them in our research
+We consider these two methods are critical to our research and use them in our research.

 Comments 2) Page 5, description, and physical explanation of Figure 1 are needed.